mnikolic1/Adobe-Captivate_MS-Planner-Simulation/README.md

 # Adobe-Captivate_MS-Planner-Simulation
-This is a simulation made in Adobe Captivate for MS Planner.
+This is an MS Planner simulation made in Adobe Captivate.